tweag/bsides-tampa-workshop/part1/README.md

 We previously modified our `.gitignore` file so that we can now commit the `.env` file which contains secrets.

-We are now going to demonstrate how a mistake can happen that needs to be cleanred up.
-Commit this modified `.gitignore` file now:
+We are now going to demonstrate how a mistake can happen that needs to be cleaned up.
+Add and commit this modified `.gitignore` file now:

 ```console
 git commit -m"Adding the .env file so we can demonstrate BFG"